 How Have Gyms Adapted Their Real Estate?

-For everyone in the fitness industry, including investors, the focus in 2022 has been on growth, evolution, and expansion.
+Assets in the fitness industry are continuing to grow investor demand within the net lease retail space.
 Although most big-box gyms and other fitness facilities faced temporary closures during the pandemic, they have been quick to rebound as consumers realize the importance physical activity plays in lifestyle.
 For example, in May 2021, when COVID-19 capacity restrictions were lifted, gym traffic returned to 83 percent of pre-pandemic levels.
+That consumer demand has driven investors’ interest, according to B+E, transactions year-to-date have more than doubled compared to 2020 and sales prices increased by approximately 180 percent.
 Looking ahead, the trajectory of gyms reflects that of the physical office in many ways.
 For example, advances in technology have made in-home fitness a convenient way to get a sweat in, but others may crave human interaction and equipment they can’t find at home.
 But, instead of viewing this new routine as a threat, many gyms have leveraged the at-home workout lifestyle to their benefit.

 The Only Bad Workout, Is No Workout